 By Julia Ivy

-For those, who wanted more than just a job, I suggested the option of pursuing a personal strategy of BE for “crafting your edge for today’s job market.”
-The “BE” stands for Boutique employability – the type of employability that would let these people craft their own edge and shape the space in the market that would fit their — unique and multidimensional – combination of skills, passions, and experiences.
-It would lead them to connect with a dream employer and to show their multidimensional value for the company of their choice.
+The “BE” stands for boutique employability – the type of employability that would let these people craft their own edge and shape the space in the market that would fit their unique and multidimensional combination of skills, passions, and experiences.
+It would lead them to connect with a dream employer and show their multidimensional value for the company of their choice.

-In the market, where more people are looking for a job than jobs looking for people, job candidates will fall into two categories – to be “one of many” or “one of one” from a perspective of the employer that goes through the list of applicants.
+In the market, where more people are looking for a job than jobs looking for people, job candidates will fall into two categories – to be “one of many” or “one of one” from the perspective of the employer that goes through the list of applicants.

 This article aims to elaborate on how to become a “one of one” and perceive a personal strategy of “BE” – boutique employability.
 There are three conditions for being qualified for pursuing the “BE” personal strategy.

 If you accept all of them with all your heart, then follow three steps: PASSION-OPTIONS-ACTION.
-The only possible obstacle for becoming the “BE” qualified could be in your own mindset of “What is special about me?
+The only possible obstacle for becoming “BE” qualified could be in your own mindset of “What is special about me?
 No, I cannot do it.”
 Otherwise, the “BE” personal strategy is open for everybody.
 Let us work on a message that you can post on your social media page, or share in interviews or networking events.

 Start with defining a scope of companies that YOU care about, and explain why you care about them.
 Choose one for this exercise to practice the technique, and then you can do it again and again for other companies.